 1.4.3 Questions which have not elicited any contributions should not be placed on the final agenda of the meeting, and according to provisions of 7.4.1 of [WTSA Res.
 1], may be deleted if no contributions have been received for the previous two study group meetings.

-1.4.4 Study groups and working parties may set up ad hoc groups (which should be as small as possible and are subject to the normal rules of the study group or working party) during their meetings, to study Questions allocated to those study groups and working parties.
+1.4.4 Study groups and working parties may set up ad hoc groups (which should be as small as possible, are announced, and are subject to the normal rules of the study group or working party) during their meetings, to study Questions allocated to those study groups and working parties.

 1.4.5 For projects involving more than one study group, baseline documents may be prepared in order to provide the basis for coordinated study among the various study groups.
 The term "baseline document" refers to a document which contains the elements of common agreement at a given point in time.

-1.4.6 Chairmen will ask, during each meeting, whether anyone has knowledge of intellectual property rights issues, including patents, copyright for software or text, marks, the use of which may be required to implement or publish the Recommendation being considered.
+1.4.6 Chairs of study groups or working parties will ask, during each meeting, whether anyone has knowledge of intellectual property rights issues, including patents, copyright for software or text, marks, the use of which may be required to implement or publish the Recommendation being considered.
 The fact that the question was asked shall be recorded in the working party or study group meeting report, along with any affirmative responses.

 1.4.7 Study groups shall establish and maintain a work programme, which includes target dates for consenting or determining each draft Recommendation.
 The work programme is available in a database which is searchable from the study group website.
 For each work item under development, the database contains the Recommendation number (or provisional mnemonic designation), the title, scope, editor, timing, priority, identification of any liaison relationships, any editor assigned, the location of the most recent text, the approval process and the status for documents in the approval process.
 The database is updated to reflect progress or completion of work, re-planning of in-progress items, or addition of new work items.